openearth/glofrim/doc/codeDocumentation.rst

 Attribute/ Config Information Functions
 ---------------------------------------
 Functions providing insights in settings of model configuration files.
+Note that the set functions can only be used before model initialization.

 .. automodule:: glofrim